-External Financing for Energy Efficiency in Retail Primers
+Guide to External Financing for Energy Efficiency in Retail

-Retail is a sector of high competition and low margins, making energy projects a critical source of cost savings.
-Few investments are as overwhelmingly beneficial as energy efficiency projects: they reduce operating expenses, improve budget forecasting, build confidence among socially responsible investors, and strengthen brands.
-However, internal capital can be difficult to acquire, even at cash-rich companies.
+Few investments are as overwhelmingly beneficial as energy projects: they reduce operating expenses, improve budget forecasting, build confidence among socially responsible investors, and strengthen brands.
+In addition to internal financing opportunities (documented in this companion Internal Financing Guide), there are many innovative external financing solutions and strategies to accomplish sustainability goals when internal capital proves too difficult to acquire.

 - Green Bonds

 Energy Efficiency Financing

 - Specialized Financing